2023 UMAC Award winner has been announced. Please see the media release for more information: http://umac.icom.museum/2023-umac-award/

 Projects and initiatives eligible to the UMAC AWARD must be less than 3 years old at the time of the nomination.
 They may cover all areas of museums and collections theory and practice, including exhibition, education, conservation, teaching, research, management and business models, design and architecture, ethics, service to the university and the public, strategic planning, and advances in museology.

 All university museums and collections are eligible regardless of their location, type or size.
-They do not have to be UMAC members.
+Nominees do not have to be UMAC members.
+However, they must be nominated by two UMAC members.
+UMAC Board members are unable to act as nominators for any entries.

 Projects or initiatives nominated must demonstrate: i) innovation/creativity; ii) excellence; iii) transferability of ideas that can be adopted by other university museums and collections regardless of geography, size or location; and iv) impact on the host university, the community or society at large.

-Nominations must be made online by two UMAC active members in good standing.
+Nominations must be made online by two UMAC members in good standing.
 Nominators can nominate themselves.
-If you are thinking of making a nomination, please read the UMAC Award Rules and see a PDF version of the form here.
+If you are thinking of making a nomination, please read the UMAC Award Rules and, for reference, check the PDF sample of the form here.

 Do you have questions about the UMAC Award?

-Please contact the Chair of the UMAC Award Committee:
+Contact the Chair of the UMAC Award Committee: Akiko Fukuno